artificialhoney/patchbay/README.md

 # patchbay

-> A fork of the brilliant [cables.gl](https://cables.gl) application for maintaining and extending it to build a new robust full-stack.
+> Fork of the brilliant [cables.gl](https://cables.gl) web application to extend and build a new full-stack platform.

 ## Stack